thedossier/thedossier/README.md

 - 👋 Hi, I’m @thedossier
 - 👀 I’m interested in Data Science and different Machine Learning models.

-You can view my portfolio at my web3 domain on the Polygon Network: TheDossier.x
+You can view more at my web3 domain on the Polygon Network: TheDossier.x

 <!---